What Is Titration?

 - Qualitative Analysis: Where one finds the composition of a compound, i.e. to find what radicals are present in the salt.

 - Quantitative Analysis: Where the interest is laid upon the concentration of an unknown solution.

 There are some fundamental requirements that should be understood before one does the titration.
 The unknown concentration of a solution can be in the form of an acid, base or salt of an acid or base.
 For any titration process, the method is similar except for a few differences.
 The titration process can be classified into the following ways:

 Titrations can also be used to furnish the purity of samples, calculation regarding PH, etc. Any calculations during the analysis can be done in two ways.

 - Using mole concepts (Required balanced chemical equations)

 - Using equivalent concepts (Balanced chemical equations are not required)

-Therefore a sound knowledge of the concepts of moles and equivalents is mandatory before studying about titration.
-In this article, wherever required, the above said concepts are brushed for convenience.
+Therefore, a sound knowledge of the concepts of moles and equivalents is mandatory before studying titration.
+In this article, wherever required, the above-said concepts are included for convenience.